 Raw Nuts and Seeds as Dog Treat Ingredients

 Nuts and seeds are nutritious, tasty, and can add texture.
 Many varieties are dog-friendly, but always check any new ingredient before use.
-In particular, never use macadamias (toxic to dogs) and it is recommended to avoid walnuts.
-Make sure that they are an appropriate size to avoid choking hazards or digestion problems.
-Larger nuts and seeds can be crushed, chopped, or even ground into a meal or homemade butter.
+In particular, never use macadamias (toxic to dogs) and it is usually recommended to avoid walnuts, too.
+Make sure that any nuts or seeds are an appropriate size to avoid choking hazards or digestion problems.
+Large nuts and seeds can be crushed, chopped, or even ground into a meal or homemade butter.
+Be aware that nuts and seeds might pass through undigested.

 Flax and Chia Seeds as Dog Treat Baking Boosters